 Potcake Place is another fun thing to do.
 Potcakes are a unique and friendly breed of dog found in the Turks and Caicos and Bahamas, and the Potcake Place rescue charity offers the chance to take cute puppies out for socialization walls on Grace Bay Beach!
 If you’re not careful, you may end up with a newly adopted family member!

 Want to try something exciting?
 Some exhilarating water sports include freediving, which is easier and more rewarding than you may initially expect, and guided jet ski tours, which can visit interesting sights such as West Harbour Bluff, Bay Cay, the La Famille Express shipwreck, and more.

 An island drop-off is another consideration.
 A few companies will transport guests to one of our secluded cays with a cooler and umbrella, and then come back later for transport back.
 You’ll get a large expanse of beach and ocean to yourselves, and possible destinations include Little Water Cay, Half Moon Bay, Water Cay, Pine Cay, and Fort George Cay.

 Last but not least is a spa visit.
 There are many beachfront spas to choose from, which offer wide menus of couple’s massages and beauty treatments.

 The Grace Bay region on Providenciales is the home of luxury shopping in the Turks and Caicos.
 Browse designer brands and jewelry, imported and local alcohol and tobacco products, and local arts and crafts.

 Local jewelers may also be able to craft custom pieces to commemorate your wedding and visit to the Turks and Caicos.

-galleries in Grace Bay, which feature collections of fine art photos, paintings, sculptures, and more.
+There are several galleries in Grace Bay, which feature collections of fine art photos, paintings, sculptures, jewelry made from conch shells and pearls, and more.